 |Grants and student aids:||CUNEF, with the support of the Spanish Banking Foundation Association offers merit-based grants and student aids to new postgraduate students, designed to reward academic excellence.|

-The Executive Program in International Finance takes place in an academic course work between the months of October to July, in the afternoon from 16.30 to 21.30 hours, from Thursday to Friday (exceptionally it is possible to plan teaching sessions on Saturdays during the morning), according to the following basic content structure:
+The Executive Program in International Finance takes place in a academic course work between October to July with timetabling Friday afternoon (16.00 to 21.00 hours) and Saturday mornings( 9.00 to 14.00 hours), according to the following basic content structure.

 |International finance||22 ECTS|

 |Development of management skills||2 ECTS|